-Chronic stress can have dramatic effects on the body, such as elevating blood pressure, increasing body temperature, and disrupting brain function.
-Through developing a more effective mental and physical response to stress, biofeedback aims to help a person control body processes like heart rate and blood pressure that were once thought to be completely involuntary.
+Chronic stress can have dramatic effects on your body.
+This may include elevated blood pressure, increased body temperature, and disruption of brain function.
+By promoting a more effective mental and physical response to stress, biofeedback aims to help you control body processes like your heart rate and blood pressure.
+These body processes were once thought to be completely involuntary.

 The three most common methods of biofeedback include:

-- electromyography (EMG) biofeedback—measures muscle tension as it changes over time
+- electromyography (EMG) biofeedback: measures muscle tension as it changes over time

-- thermal or temperature biofeedback—measures body temperature changes over time
+- thermal or temperature biofeedback: measures body temperature changes over time

-- electroencephalography—measures brain wave activity over time
+- electroencephalography: measures brain wave activity over time

-- migraines and chronic headaches
+- chronic pain

-- social anxiety
+- stress or anxiety